-On the other hand showing genuine interest and curiosity coupled with no judgement or outcome in mind can lead to a more positive outcome to a conversation.
+On the other hand, showing genuine interest and curiosity coupled with no judgment or outcome in mind can lead to a more positive outcome to a conversation.

 To improve your love life and enhance how effectively you and your partner communicate, follow these love tips for her and him:

-– Many a times hidden feelings can fester and become more toxic.
-Make sure you express your feeling and thoughts in a non judgmental way.
+– Many times hidden feelings can fester and become more toxic.
+Make sure you express your feelings and thoughts in a non-judgmental way.

 – While offering negative criticism, it is important that it be shared in a manner that is positive.
 This could be letting your partner know of their bad or annoying habits; all in a way that encourages them to reflect on changes and make improvements in those areas.

-– Pay attention to what your partners is saying, try to make eye contact use non-verbal gestures to covey your listening intent and don’t label an observation with an interpretation.
+– Pay attention to what your partner is saying, try to make eye contact, use non-verbal gestures to convey your listening intent, and don’t label an observation with an interpretation.

 Positive communication can be things like letting your partner know you appreciate them, intimate behavior such as kissing and holding each other, all the way down to simple things like complimenting your partner’s cooking skills.